"Once lost and now recaptured by the

 Urmordia is a mammoth underground city-state.
-This huge complex is a cavern system of many levels, huge rooms and multiple connections to the surface.
+This huge complex is a cavern system of many dozens of levels, huge chambers and multiple connections to the surface.
 It is known for its many ancestral halls and council chambers.
 Urmordia also houses several Life Halls.
 Life Halls are large, beautifully sculpted caverns containing waterfalls, lakes and extensive plant and animal life.

 The entire nation of Urmordia is subterranean.
 Their geography is natural cavern until it is shaped by dwarven ingenuity into great halls filled with huge columns of stone.
 There are some large caverns filled with crops or fields for grazing.
 The dwarves also create something called "Life Halls".
-These are immense natural caverns, sometimes kilometers across and light with magical light, in which whole ecosystems are allowed to thrive.
-Life halls often have orchards, grassy fields and small forests.
+These are immense natural caverns, hundreds of meters across and lit with magical light, in which whole ecosystems are allowed to thrive.
+Life halls often have orchards, crops and well-manicured grassy parks.